mbudm/fotopia-serverless/README.md

 - tech backlog

   - db backup and migrate script for changes that need a stack rebuild
-    - POC done with logging stack added post deploy
+    - POC done (kinda - a bit hand holdy) with logging stack added post deploy
     - could automate with sls package..
     - if fails then, do backup/remove/deploy/restore
     - separate s3 stack